 Biography

-I am a second-year Ph.D. student and Sproull Fellow in music theory at the Eastman School of Music.
+I am a third-year Ph.D. student and Sproull Fellow in music theory at the Eastman School of Music.
 My research sits at the intersection of music, media, and cultural studies within contemporary J-pop (c.
-2010–present), with a particular focus on issues of identity and intertextuality in the works of Kyary Pamyu Pamyu, Momoiro Clover, and YOASOBI.
-Additionally, I have interests in anison (anime song, アニソン) and anime OPs/EDs; jazz theory/analysis, particularly the music of Hiromi; issues of transcription; and musical form.
+2010–present), with a particular focus on the works of Kyary Pamyu Pamyu, Momoiro Clover Z, and YOASOBI.
+My dissertation, “‘Nanda Kore?!’
+Identity and Intertextuality in the Works of Kyary Pamyu Pamyu,” explores how questions of persona, media circulation, and consumption shape both the reception and cultural meaning of her work, situating Kyary within wider discourses of J-pop, global popular culture, and media convergence, as well as offering a framework for understanding how intertextuality mediates identity in contemporary J-pop.
+Additionally, I have interests in jazz theory/analysis, particularly the music of Hiromi; East Asian pop music broadly; issues of transcription; anison (anime song, アニソン) and anime OPs/EDs; and musical form.
+My work has been recognized by the Society for Music Theory (2024), the Eastman School of Music Department of Musicology (2025), and Hofstra University (2020).

 Outside of music and academia, I work full-time as an optometric technician and apprentice optician at LensCrafters.
-I enjoy eating ramen, building mechanical keyboards, and spending time with my fiancée and our two dogs.
+I enjoy eating ramen, building mechanical keyboards, transcribing, and spending time with my dog.
 I have previously studied at Hunter College (CUNY), the University of Colorado Boulder, and Hofstra University.

 Education